Cutting Feedback in Misspecified Copula Models: Macroeconomic Example

 Figure~\ref{fig:macroLS} plots $LS_{j,h}$ for each variable $h=1,\ldots,8$ quarters ahead, which matches the typical macroeconomic forecast horizon.
 By this metric, the type~2 cut posterior is a substantial improvement over the conventional posterior and type~1 cut posterior for GDP Growth (the main forecast variable), Inflation and the Interest Rate.
 This suggests that misspecification of the marginals impacts posterior inference, much more than any potential misspecification of the copula function.
+The approach of using predictive performance to select between cut and conventional posteriors has been discussed previously by~\cite{carmona+n22} in the context of semi-modular inference.